HOW TO SUCCEED IN YOUR CLASSES?,

 A NOTE ON READING: Your performance relating to weekly reading is directly linked to your success with course assignments.
 If you do not read the course material you will not succeed on the writing, testing, or discussion/participation levels.

-Remember: you also have access to many Student Support Services, such as the Tutorial Center.
+Remember: you also have access to many Student Support Services, such as the Tutorial Center and the Umoja Village.
 The Library & Learning Center has resources that can make or break an assignment.
 The Writing Center is open, as is the Office Administration Center -- all of these counts towards helping with your success.
-ONLY YOU can access them!